 What to watch for: You have a tendency to overload yourself—which leads to burnout.
 Your empathy and openness is a strength, but can lead to weakened boundaries and an inability to make tough, necessary calls for the greater good.

 How to hack it: You can only be a sustainable resource if you, well, put measures in to sustain yourself.
 Set some rules for yourself about when you’re available to others: make evenings off-limits, schedule some time for yourself on your calendar, or simply take a deep breath before responding to a request.
 Putting yourself first sometimes isn’t selfish—it’s self-care.

-Think: Pam Beasley from The Office, Liz Lemon from 30 Rock, Louie CK from Louie.
+Think: Pam Beasley from The Office, Liz Lemon from 30 Rock, Olivia Benson from Law & Order: SVU

 If you are the sunniest person in the room: You’re an Optimist.

 You don’t just look on the bright side; you are the bright side.
 Your positive nature gives you the tenacity to push through in tough situations.
 It’s no surprise that you’ve got a strong support network, since people are drawn to your positivity.

 What to watch for: If you’re overly focused on the positive aspects of a situation, you may miss critical cues that something is amiss—and then reality hits you like a wrecking ball.
 A fixation on the positive may also cause you to repress some problems that need solving.